gomotopia/districtr-ideas/AboutDistrictrJSON.md

 * **"placeid"**
 	* `"placeid": "louisiana"`
 * **"units"**
 	* Loads state precint tileset from vis a vis mapbox.
-Also contains state level stats under `columnSets`.
+Contains `columnSets`, which stores state level stats and is not required.